-Ancient Aztec Festivals, Celebrations and Holidays
+Ancient Aztec festivals, celebrations and holidays

 Celebrated 3 times a year

 Much of Mexico was under Aztec rulership for about 100 years up until the time when the Spanish explorer Hernando Cortez and his soldiers invaded the territory in 1521.
-Cortez and his men observed various festivals held in honour of the god of rain and lightning, Tlaloc.
+Cortez and his men observed various festivals held in honor of the god of rain and lightning, Tlaloc.

-The Aztecs celebrated the first rain festival at the beginning of the agricultural year in February, in the course of which a priest or shaman carried out a number of rituals to encourage rain-fall .
+The Aztecs celebrated the first rain festival at the beginning of the agricultural year in February, in the course of which a priest or shaman carried out a number of rituals to encourage rainfall.

 A third Aztec rain festival was celebrated in autumn in order to encourage rain-fall.
-At the third rain festival, Aztec people formed shapes of small mountains and images of the god, Tlaloc, as he was thought to live in a high mountain.
+At the third rain festival, Aztec people formed shapes of small mountains and images of the god, Tlaloc, as he was thought to live on a high mountain.

 As superstitious modern folklore has it, during the Olympic Games in Mexico City in 1968, it poured with rain, because of a certain act of some students who created a statue of Tlaloc and sat on its top.

 Celebrated in August

 Cuauhtemoc was the last emperor of the Aztecs, whose memory is honored every year during a celebration held in front of his statue on the Paseo de la Reforma in Mexico City.